 The Right to Information system in New South Wales aims to foster responsible and representative government that is open, accountable, fair and effective.

-A copy of the application form to request information is available by clicking on the link.
+A copy of the application form to request information is available by clicking here.
 Please submit completed application form with money order to: Southern NSW Local Health District, GIPA Officer, PO Box 1845, Queanbeyan, NSW, 2620.
-For further information, please call 6150 7352.
+For further information, please call 6150 7703.

 Under the Government Information (Public Access) Act 2009 (GIPA Act), there are four ways that government information will be released: